Pro-Bending | Rules Of Play

 Pro-bending is a popular pastime that brings benders and non-benders together, and Kumoricon is proud to offer it among our programming.
-This year, sixteen teams will compete for the championship in a single-elimination Pro-bending Tournament bracket.
+This year, eight teams will compete for the championship in a single-elimination Pro-bending Tournament bracket.

 Please read the rules carefully, and may the best team win!

 Please email firstname.lastname@example.org for questions.

 - Two teams of three players each.
 Each team has a Waterbender, Firebender, and Earthbender.